m9dfukc/deepl-alfred-workflow/README.md

 ## Usage

 To activate this workflow use the default keyword _"dl"_, enter the passage you wanna get translated.
 Source language will be inferred automatically, the preferred destination language can be set in the workflow.
-You can also enforce the destination language by using the `>` symbol – f.e. `dl today will be nice weather > fr`.
+You can also enforce the target language by using the `>` symbol – for example `dl today will be nice weather > fr` or for more than one target language `dl will it rain today? > fr nl`.

 Source and destination language codes available
 ```